 - MRI scan

-Because of the seriousness of a hematoma after a car accident, many vehicle crash victims require ventilators to assist with their breathing, CPR and even defibrillation to keep their hearts beating.
+Because of the seriousness of this bad bruise after a crash, many vehicle crash victims require ventilators to assist with their breathing, CPR and even defibrillation to keep their hearts beating.

 It is frequently the case that surgery is the only treatment that can save a person’s life when a potentially fatal brain injury such as this has occurred.
 The two types of surgery that may occur include: